mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

 Placing 2D Arc in 3D space
 --------------------------

-Same problem as for placing text, you need the start and end angle of the arc in degrees in OCS.
+Here we have the same problem as for placing text, you need the start and end angle of the arc in degrees in OCS, and this example also shows a shortcut for calculating the OCS angles.

 .. literalinclude:: ../../../examples/tut/ocs/arc.py
     :start-after: # include-start